-Welcome to the Independent Documentary Directing and Building an Ethical Documentary Practice Learning Pathway
+Welcome to the Independent Documentary Directing and Building an Ethical Documentary Practice On Demand Learning

 We begin by defining ‘Narrative Sovereignty’ as a concept, and then provide a few different examples in the field of conversations happening surrounding this concept.
 Once you get a better idea of what’s being considered in the field, we continue to explore craft.
 There are going to be a lot of decisions to make as to how you put the film together, and potential factors that may affect those decisions, such as government scrutiny or the handling of traumatic material.
 This section is not exhaustive, but does present a few useful examples to get you thinking about craft considerations.

-Finally, the Pathway closes out with sections on Directing, Editing, and Sound Design, which generally happen after a project has been conceived of and gotten some funding in order to move the project to production.
+Finally, this On Demand Learning closes out with sections on Directing, Editing, and Sound Design, which generally happen after a project has been conceived of and gotten some funding in order to move the project to production.
 We hope that this Learning Pathway not only inspires you to create, but to do so thoughtfully and sustainably.
-Beyond this Learning Pathway, as you engage with other sources and seek advice from other filmmakers, we hope that you continue to think about the ethics in nonfiction filmmaking.
+Beyond this On Demand Learning, as you engage with other sources and seek advice from other filmmakers, we hope that you continue to think about the ethics in nonfiction filmmaking.